Services

 Beaker Street Festival

-For Beaker Street Festival 2022, Nunami facilitated a panel on the topic ‘Is Science Really for Everyone’.
+This was the third year contributing to the festival.
+After facilitating a panel on the topic ‘Is Science Really for Everyone’.
 This panel featured palawa women Zoe Rimmer, Theresa Sainty and Professor Maggie Walter.

 The panel spoke to why so many people and so many cultures feel excluded from, and even exploited Western Science, highlighted the limitations of western science in capturing indigenous knowledges and ways western science can be incorporated into cultural revitalisation projects.